The Importance of SEO

 Black Hat SEO

-Keyword Stuffing
+Black Hat Tactic #1: Keyword Stuffing

-Hidden Text
+Black Hat Tactic #2: Hidden Text

-Hidden Text is text that is colored to match the background color of a webpage so that it can not be visible by the viewer.
-Hidden text is also commonly implemented by Black Hat SEOs in hopes to sneak extra text or relevant keywords onto the webpage to appeal to search engines.
-Sometimes, the text is even written in a font size of zero.
+Hidden text is commonly implemented in hopes to sneak extra text or relevant keywords onto the webpage to appeal to search engines.
 This is a deceptive strategy, advanced search engine crawlers will likely catch on to this sneaky tactic and lower your ranking.

-Manipulative Links
+Black Hat Tactic #3: Manipulative Links

 Manipulative Links, or link schemes, are one of the most common forms of Black Hat SEO.
-Mutual backlinking occurs when Black Hat SEOs hide links in various parts of their sites, blog comments, and even physically hidden (font size zero or matching the background color of the webpage).
-Since adding links to your content is a good way to up your rankings, Black Hat SEOs pack them into their sites, even when they add no value to their content, in order to rank higher.
-Again, this malicious strategy is likely to be shut down quickly by search engines.
+Mutual backlinking occurs when Black Hat SEOs hide links in various parts of their sites, blog comments, and even physically hidden (remember that hidden font tactic we mentioned?).

 Violation of Guidelines

-All Black Hat SEO tactics clearly disregard Google and Bing’s Webmaster Guidelines, and should be avoided at all costs.
+All Black Hat SEO tactics clearly disregard Google and Bing’s Webmaster Guidelines and should be avoided at all costs.
 If you suspect that a web page or site is violating guidelines and might be implementing Black Hat SEO, you can file a report for spam.

 White Hat SEO

-White Hat SEO is the exact opposite of Black Hat SEO.
-White Hat SEO is defined as, “any practice that improves your search rankings on a search engine results page (SERP) while maintaining the integrity of your website and staying within the search engines' terms of service.”
-White Hat SEO plays by the rules, and betters your website and brand as a whole in the long run.
-Through shifting away from the goal of achieving high rankings quickly, and focusing more on strengthening connections with your viewers, you will see the best results over time.
-Here are some highlights of White Hat SEO, and signs to reassure you that you’re following best practices.
+White Hat SEO is the opposite of Black Hat SEO.
+It's defined as, “any practice that improves your search rankings on a search engine results page (SERP) while maintaining the integrity of your website and staying within the search engines' terms of service.”

 Puts Users First